 The City Council will soon be asking for comments on a proposed zoning amendment involving standards for homeless resource centers.
 Two new homeless resource centers are being planned for Salt Lake City.
 This amendment would affect the conditions, or regulations for any center in Salt Lake City.
 Learn about the proposed standards on the City’s online forum, Open City Hall.

 During their March 22 meeting, the Planning Commission gave the proposal (here) a favorable recommendation.
 Some features of the proposal include:

 Once the Administration submits the recommended proposal to the Council, next steps of the process will be outlined including a public hearing.
 In the meantime, you can attend any upcoming 7:00 p.m. formal meeting to address the Council during the general comment period.
 View the meeting schedule here or call 801-535-7600.

-For questions, comments, and concerns please email the City’s dedicated email address email@example.com.
-Your input will be shared with both the Mayor and Council Members.
+For any questions, comments, and concerns please email email@example.com.
+Your input will be shared with the Mayor and Council Members.

 Visit the City’s Homeless Resource Centers webpage for more information, including the HRC site selection process document library.
 Additionally, visit the Council’s Homelessness Document Library for links to dozens of documents and videos relating to the process.